nullhardware/nullhardware-website/_reference/Hacking-101/picoCTF-2022-Greatest-Hits/solfire/part-2.md

 # docker run --rm -it -v $PWD:/work solana-dev make
 ```

-Here's a Makefile to put in that directory:
+Here's a Makefile to put into that directory:

 ```Makefile
 OUT_DIR := ./dist